 E08.
-This question asks for the total input recovered as a result of redeeming a given coupon.
+This question asks for the total input recovered as a result of redeeming a given coupon, prior to any sharing, exchange, and other input utilization arrangements.

 • This does NOT have to be the quantity of the input that the farmer used on his/her plots.
 It is possible that the farmer did not use all of the input he/she received when the coupon was redeemed.